How to send your pictures as an e-mail attachment.

 You do not need to write anything in the message area, although a brief explanation and description of your pictures would be helpful.

-3. To send a picture:
+3. To send pictures:

-Second method: Sending your pictures as an “attachment”.
 To do this, select ‘File Attachment’ from the Insert menu.
 This is also the method you would use to attach a text document or any other file you might want to send.

 Return to top of page